 2. Get familiar with the ATS

-Did you know that nearly 98 per cent of large organisations rely on computer software to speed up the hiring process?
-Applicant tracking systems (ATS) parse submitted CVs and eliminate those applicants who appear least qualified.
-It sounds harsh, but thankfully, there are strategies for passing through these digital gatekeepers.
+Did you know that nearly 98% of large organisations rely on computer software to speed up the hiring process?
+Applicant tracking systems (ATS) parse submitted CVs and can rank them.

-Take some time to read up on the ATS using resources like this one from our own careers expert, Amanda Augustine.
+Take some time to learn how to write a CV to pass applicant tracking systems (ATS) from our own careers expert, Amanda Augustine.
 Learning about proper file formats and the importance of keywords will prepare you to craft a CV ready to beat the hiring bots.
 After you've done your prep work, you can use these tips to find out if your CV really is ATS-compatible.

 3. Get a CV review